Spanish firm to set up ethanol plant, concrete sleeper factory in North Bengal: Official | Science-Environment

 - India

-Spanish building materials manufacturer Travipos SA will set up an ethanol plant in West Bengal's Siliguri and a modern concrete sleeper manufacturing plant in New Jalpaiguri, a senior official said on Monday.
+Spanish building materials manufacturer Travipos SA will set up an ethanol plant in West Bengal's Siliguri and a modern concrete sleeper manufacturing plant in New Jalpaiguri, a senior official said.

-The firm will invest Rs 150 crore for the ethanol company and another Rs 100 crore for the concrete sleeper manufacturing plant, the official added.
+The firm will invest Rs 150 crore for the ethanol plant and another Rs 100 crore for the concrete sleeper manufacturing unit, the official said on Monday.

-Chief Secretary HK Dwivedi and principal secretary of the industries department and other business leaders visited the factory premises in Spain's Constanti recently, he added.
+Chief Secretary H K Dwivedi, principal secretary of the industries department and other business leaders visited the factory's premises in Spain's Constanti recently, he added.

 Dwivedi and other officials are part of the delegation led by West Bengal Chief Minister Mamata Banerjee, who is on a 12-day official trip to Spain and Dubai.